 Parinirvana (Final Extinction) Statue

 This is a 14m long statue.
 This Buddha statue is made as one foot is slightly withdrawn from the other, to differentiate the parinirvana state from the normal sleeping pose.

 This temple was built by King Parakramabahu.
 Two pylons at the entrance and a giant Buddha statue in a side can be seen here.
 Buddha statue is over 14 m in height.
-Two great walls, thickness of each is 4m & height is 17m can be seen here.
+Two great walls with thickness of each 4m & height 17m can be seen here.
 The structure was done with bricks and there were two floors.

 This was built by king Parakramabahu and later re-constructed by king Nissankamalla.
 There was a stupa in the centre of the vatadage with four Buddha images facing the keyBuddha images are different from what is normally found, because the curly hair is not visible on the head and the robe also flat.
 The roof of the vatadage had been supported by two rows of stone pillars around the Stupa.